Libs of TikTok: Political impact

-Florida governor Ron DeSantis's press secretary Christina Pushaw credited the account for "opening her eyes" on the current state of education around sexuality- and LGBT-related topics.
-Pushaw has interacted with the Libs of TikTok account more than 100 times since July 16, 2021.
+Florida governor Ron DeSantis's press secretary Christina Pushaw credited the account for "opening her eyes" on the current state of education around sexuality- and LGBTQ-related topics.
+Pushaw interacted with the Libs of TikTok account more than 100 times between July 2021 and May 2022.
 Fox News host Tucker Carlson has credited Libs of TikTok, and Pushaw's championing of it, as partly responsible for Florida's passage of the 2022 Parental Rights in Education bill (commonly called the "Don't Say Gay bill"), which prohibits instruction on sexuality and gender identity in age-inappropriate ways from kindergarten to third grade in public schools.

 Libs of TikTok was one of the top-ten most influential Twitter accounts in promoting use of the pejorative term groomer after the passage of Florida's Parental Rights in Education bill, according to a report by the Center for Countering Digital Hate and the Human Rights Campaign.
-Raichik uses the term as a pejorative for LGBT people, supporters of LGBT youth, and those who teach about sexuality.
+Raichik uses the term as a pejorative for LGBTQ people, supporters of LGBTQ youth, and those who teach about sexuality.

-Other
+On March 5, 2024, Libs of TikTok account on Twitter posted a video linking an LGBTQ+ center in Philadelphia to the promotion of a "BDSM, kink and fetish" event, and accused Senators Bob Casey and John Fetterman of sending the center earmarked funds.
+On the same day, Fetterman's and Casey's offices requested the Congress to cut the earmarks worth US$1 million they initially proposed from the national spending bill that was about to pass.
+On March 6, however, Fetterman denied he himself took his office's decision, and implied his staffers were pushed by Libs of TikTok's accusations.
+In a later statement, Fetterman said his staff felt it was up to his office to "pull it or watch it get stripped out, attacked by Republicans, and ultimately killed" adding he would push for LGBTQ funds in 2025.